 Blue tickets, as suspected gay men were called, disappeared one by one from our Juneau landscape in the sixties.
 Our social-political inequality is built on such unmentioned cornerstones of history.

-This video includes more information about the history of the play along with several scenes from live Juneau performance.
+To view a video that includes more information about the history of the play along with several scenes from a live Juneau performance please watch this video.